Open-and-Sustainable/prismAId/README.md

 * * *

 ## Contributing
 Contributions are welcome!
-If you'd like to improve $prism{\color{red}A}{\color{blue}I}d$, please create a new branch in the repo and submit a pull request.
+If you'd like to improve prismAId, please create a new branch in the repo and submit a pull request.
 We encourage you to submit issues for bugs, feature requests, and suggestions.
 Please make sure to adhere to our coding standards and commit guidelines found in [`CONTRIBUTING.md`](CONTRIBUTING.md).

 ## Authors